DeepanshuAwasthi/To-Do-APP/README.md

 # To-Do-APP
-this a todo app help to remember daily task.
+this is a todo app help to remember daily task.